German occupation of the Channel Islands: Under siege

 During June 1944, the Allied Forces launched the D-Day landings and the liberation of Normandy.
 They decided to bypass the Channel Islands due to their heavy fortifications.
 As a result, German supply lines for food and other supplies through France were completely severed.
 The islanders' food supplies were already dwindling, and this made matters considerably worse – the islanders and German forces alike were on the point of starvation.

 In August 1944, the German Foreign Ministry made an offer to Britain, through the Swiss Red Cross, that would see the release and evacuation of all Channel Island civilians except for men of military age.
 This was not a possibility that the British had envisaged.
 The British considered the offer, a memorandum from Winston Churchill stating "Let 'em starve.
-They can rot at their leisure"; it is not clear whether Churchill meant the Germans or the civilians.
+No fighting.
+They can rot at their leisure".
 The German offer was rejected in late September.

 In September 1944 a ship sailed from France to Guernsey under a white flag.
 The American on board asked the Germans if they were aware of their hopeless position.
 The Germans refused to discuss surrender terms and the American sailed away.

 It took months of protracted negotiations before the International Committee of the Red Cross ship SS Vega was permitted to bring relief to the starving islanders in December 1944, carrying Red Cross parcels, salt and soap, as well as medical and surgical supplies.
 Vega made five further trips to the islands, the last after the islands were liberated on 9 May 1945.

 The Granville Raid occurred on the night of 8–9 March 1945, when a German raiding force from the Channel Islands landed in Allied-occupied France and brought back supplies to their base.
 Granville had been the headquarters of Dwight D. Eisenhower for three weeks, six months earlier.